mmvergara/threads-clone/README.md

 - They kinda stick to web standards, so it's easy to understand.

-- No middlewares, so we have to check for user session in every route for security :<.
+- No middlewares, so we have to check for user session in every route for authorization.
   > https://remix.run/docs/en/1.19.3/pages/faq#how-can-i-have-a-parent-route-loader-validate-the-user-and-protect-all-child-routes